flokoe/bash-hackers-wiki/docs/syntax/expansion/wordsplit.md

 `IFS`-characters.
 If **one or more** (in a sequence) of them is found, the expansion result is split at these positions into multiple words.

-This doesn\'t happen when the expansion results were **double-quoted**.
+This doesn't happen when the expansion results were **double-quoted**.

 When a null-string (e.g., something that before expanded to
 \>\>nothing\<\<) is found, it is removed, unless it is quoted (`''` or `""`).

-[**Again note:**]{.underline} Without any expansion beforehand, Bash won\'t perform word splitting!
+[**Again note:**]{.underline} Without any expansion beforehand, Bash won't perform word splitting!
 In this case, the initial token parsing is solely responsible.

 ## See also